 You might use a desktop or laptop computer to work from home, but you’re not always working.
 When you’re done for the day, turn off your electronics so they don’t continue to use power.
 Similarly, don’t forget to turn off the coffee pot when you’ve had your last cup and turn off fans in rooms you’re not occupying.

 While working from home can increase your energy bills, you have power over your spending.
 If you’re concerned about your HVAC system’s efficiency, we can help.
-Call Byrd Heating & Air at 912-373-8447.
+Call Byrd Heating and Air Conditioning at 912-373-8447.